 Our contract with Waste Connections defines the container as “one constructed of plastic, metal, or fiberglass, having handles of adequate strength for lifting, having a tight-fitting lid, containing no more than 40 pounds of refuse*, and able to be easily handled by one person.”
 The photo below illustrates examples of acceptable and non-acceptable containers.
-Waste Connections also recommends using a 35 gallon toter or container.
+The Borough recycling toters and bins cannot be used for trash.
+Waste Connections suggests using a 35 gallon toter or container.

 *The 40-pound weight limit applies to the actual trash in the container and does not include the weight of the containers.